-Ms. Little's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) general management experience in international operations, and (iii) a high level of financial literacy.
-Ms. Little has over 20 years of experience across a broad range of roles in accounting, treasury, and finance functions at both the corporate and operating levels.
-Ms. Little's current service as the Executive Vice President & Chief Financial Officer of Kelly Services, Inc. requires management of an internationally-based financial organization.
-Responsibilities include the oversight of internal controls and financial systems on an international basis, the identification of enterprise risks, the oversight of the performance of the organization's public accountants in the preparation, auditing and evaluation of financial statements, and capital planning for Kelly Services.
-As Executive Vice President & Chief Financial Officer, she regularly interacts with the audit committee of the board of directors of that company.
-Ms. Little's service at the Ford Motor Company as its general auditor included responsibilities for managing that company's global internal audit function and required that Ms. Little identify and implement opportunities for cost savings and improved processes.
-As was true of her service with the Ford Motor Company, her position at Kelly Services requires travel to, and a detailed understanding of, her company's international operations and the local legal and accounting requirements bearing on her area of oversight.
+Ms. Little's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) general management experience in international operations, (iii) consumer marketing experience, (iv) a detailed knowledge of the food industry and (v) a high level of financial literacy.
+Ms. Little has over 25 years of experience across a broad range of roles in accounting, treasury, and finance functions at both the corporate and operating levels.
+Ms. Little's current service as the Senior Vice President & Chief Financial Officer of The Hershey Company requires management of an internationally-based financial organization.
+Responsibilities include the oversight of internal controls and financial systems on an international basis, the identification of enterprise risks, the oversight of the performance of the organization's public accountants in the preparation, auditing and evaluation of financial statements, and capital planning for The Hershey Company.
+As Senior Vice President & Chief Financial Officer, she regularly interacts with the audit committee of the board of directors of that company.
+Prior to joining The Hershey Company, Ms. Little's service at Kelly Services, Inc. as Executive Vice President & Chief Financial Officer entailed similar responsibilities as at The Hershey Company.
+Her position at the Ford Motor Company as its general auditor and head of global accounting included responsibilities for managing global internal and external audit functions.
+As was true of her service with the Ford Motor Company and Kelly Services, her position at The Hershey Company requires travel to, and a detailed understanding of, her company's international operations and the local legal and accounting requirements bearing on her area of oversight.
 The McCormick Board of Directors has determined that Ms. Little is an "audit committee financial expert" under the rules of the SEC.